Sarosim/photo-locations/README.md

 #### Get hints how to approach photographing a particular site
 Check what equipment others used, what technique they applied.
 Also they may figure out what the best season or time of the day it is to visit a particular scene.

-Site owner’s goal may include:
+### Site owner’s goal may include:
 #### Build an extensive location database
 A go-to place for landscape photographers.
+Once reached a critical mess, advertisement income may be generated.

-#### Promote their web shop of photo equipment and accessories
+#### Promote their web shop of photo equipment and accessories or their services offered

-#### Advertising their photography courses
+The owner may run a shop where thye are selling photo equipments (camera, lens, etc... ) or accessories (filters, tripods, cleaning sets, etc...).
+They may build a webshop integrated around the database, offering relevant products to users.

+Should they have a business around offering photgraphy services, they can advertise themselves, e.g. offering landscape photo courses.

 # UX